Eefje de Volder (Email: email@example.com)

 Since 2010, she is a board member of the Mukomeze foundation, which aims to improve the lives of women and girls who survived sexual violence during the genocide in Rwanda.
 In the role of project coordinator, she is responsible for fundraising, monitoring and reporting of projects, in close cooperation with Solace Ministries, the partner organisation in Rwanda.
 Eefje graduated in 2005 from her study cultural anthropology, with a specialization in gender studies (Radboud University Nijmegen).
 She furthermore holds a bachelor in Dutch and International and European Law from Tilburg University and a master degree in International Public Law and Human Rights Law obtained within the Research Master in Law (2010).

 Her PhD – “Supranational Criminal Prosecution of Sexual Violence: The ICC and the Practice of the ICTY and the ICTR (Oxford-Antwerp: Intersentia, 2005)”, which was awarded with the Max van der Stoel Human Rights Award 2006 – is widely used as a reference for understanding the investigation and prosecution of conflict-related sexual violence by researchers and practitioners all over the world.
-This similarly applies to her co-edited volumes “Sexual Violence as an International Crime: Interdisciplinary Approaches (Intersentia, 2013)” and “The Men Who Killed Me: Rwandan Survivors of Sexual Violence (Douglas & McIntyre, 2009).
+This similarly applies to her co-edited volumes “Sexual Violence as an International Crime: Interdisciplinary Approaches (Intersentia, 2013)”, “The Men Who Killed Me: Rwandan Survivors of Sexual Violence (Douglas & McIntyre, 2009) and “And I Live On: The Resilience of Rwandan Genocide Survivors of Sexual Violence (Wolf Legal Publishers, 2019)”.
 In more than a decade of working on the issue of conflict-related sexual violence, with an international and interdisciplinary approach, Anne-Marie has carried out a wide array of research

-Read more about our activities (past and current).
+Read more about our (past) activities and upcoming events.